 What you see is what you pay

-At a garage
+At a garage near you

 Under new European regulations, as of 1 November 2012, all tyres must be sold with an accompanying label which clearly states their performance on wet roads, fuel economy, rolling distance and road noise.